razorpay/shubhcron/README.md

 You can also pass an extra environment variable `SHUBH_WAIT=1` to sleep till the time is shubh instead of exiting.

-# Installation
+## Installation

-## Stand-Alone
+### Stand-Alone

-If you'd like to not replace your system's `cron` package, you can download the `shubh` binary from the [releases page][releases] for your prefered OS and use it directly as a prefix in your cronjobs.
+If you'd prefer to not replace your system's `cron` package, you can download the `shubh` binary from the [releases page][releases] for your prefered OS and use it directly as a prefix in your cronjobs.

-## Ubuntu
+### Ubuntu

 We have a ready [Debian and Ubuntu package][releases] available that replaces the system `cron` package.

-## Alpine Linux
+### Alpine Linux

 An Alpine Linux package is in the Docker pipeline.

-## Arch Linux
+### Arch Linux

 Package for Arch Linux (based on `cronie`) is available at [AUR][aur].

-## Kubernetes
+### Kubernetes

 We plan to release the kubernetes controller that lets you create ShubhCronJob resources soon.

-# Reading the Stars
+## Reading the Stars

-In order to figure out the best shubh muhurat, `shubh` calculates the vedic day (which starts from sunrise and lasts till the next sunrise) and calculates the correct चौगाड़िया and then uses a vedic lookup table (memoized) to determine if the time is auspiciousness or not.
+In order to figure out the best shubh muhurat, `shubh` calculates the vedic day (which starts from sunrise and lasts till the next sunrise), calculates the correct चौगाड़िया and then uses a vedic lookup table (memoized) to determine if the time is auspiciousness or not.

 The current system time is used for all calculations.
+The latitude and longitude, required for calculation of sunrise and sunset times, are picked up from the environment.
+If not available, the coordinates of Ayodhya are used by default.
-The latitude and longitude is picked up from the environment and used to calculate the sunrise/sunset times.
-The library used for [calculating sunrise/sunset times](https://github.com/kelvins/sunrisesunset) implements the same algorithm published by the [National Oceanic & Atmospheric Administration (NOAA)][noaa] and includes corrections for Atmospheric refraction.
+The [library]((https://github.com/kelvins/sunrisesunset)) used for calculating sunrise/sunset times implements the same algorithm published by the [National Oceanic & Atmospheric Administration (NOAA)][noaa] and includes corrections for Atmospheric refraction.

-# Web
+## Web

 We offer a web-service as well to calculate the auspiciousness of a moment.
-Just make a request to <#> to get the current chowgadhiya (along with the next few).
+Just make a request to the [ShubhCron Pandit API endpoint](https://shubhcron-pandit.herokuapp.com/chowgadhiya) to get the current chowgadhiya (along with the next few).
+Note that the webservice assumes Ayodhya to be the location.

 # License

 `shubh` and `shubhcron` are licensed under the MIT License.
 See `LICENSE` for more details.
 All code in this repo is released to the spiritual domain.

 [releases]: https://github.com/razorpay/shubhcron/releases/latest
 [aur]: https://aur.archlinux.org/packages/shubhcron